Alex-0234/unit-converter/README.md

 # 🔄 Unit Converter

 A beginner level **unit converter** built using HTML, CSS, and JavaScript.
-This project supports multiple unit conversions and reinforces understanding of DOM manipulation, styling, and conditional logic using `if / else if`.
+This project supports multiple unit conversions and reinforces understanding of DOM manipulation, styling, and conditional logic using `case statement`.

 ## 🚀 Features